 Not all CDNs are equally strong in all areas.
 This truism underlies the core value of a well-considered multi-CDN strategy.
 Adding the right CDN to your ecosystem should increase performance and reliability.
 The key is making good decisions about the percentage and makeup of the traffic sent to each CDN.
-Decision criteria are pretty straightforward:
+Decision criteria are relatively straightforward: the policy must accomodate regional strengths and support maximum aggregate performance.

-1. In what regions does each CDN perform best
+1. In what regions does each CDN perform best?